 Under Philippine law, 13th month pay below the Php30,000 threshold is tax exempt.
 Only the portion, if any, above the said amount is subject to regular income tax.

 In 1975, the giving of 13th month pay became an obligatory benefit protected by law under the country’s Department of labor and Employment (DOLE).
 The president at that time also decreed that all entitled employees must receive their 13th month pay before the 24th of December.
 The 13th month pay law was limited to those who received a basic monthly salary of less than Php1000.
 In 1986, however, the law was amended to remove the salary cap and include all salary levels.

-6. Should I be giving workers 13th month pay?
+6. Should I be giving freelance hires 13th month pay?

-There are two key aspects here for non-Filipinos hiring remote workers to remember.
-First, the 13th month pay law applies only to permanent employees.
-Remote workers are contractual workers who are not considered employees.
-Second, the 13th month pay law does not apply to freelancers, who are paid either on a task basis or paid a fixed amount for performing specific work.
+There are two key aspects here for non-Filipinos hiring remote to remember.
+First, the 13th month pay law applies only to employees.
+Remote freelancers on FreeeUp are hired on a contractual basis, and not considered employees.
+Second, the 13th month pay law does not apply to freelancers paid on a per-task basis or paid a fixed amount for performing specific work.
 Therefore, the release of the 13th month pay, like a Christmas bonus, is completely optional.

-More confident about hiring a remote worker?
+More confident about hiring remote?
 Sign up today to get started!